pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 ### Project Details<a id="project-details"></a>
 This project is an OAuth/OIDC SDK hosted at [npmjs.com](https://www.npmjs.com/package/@pingidentity-developers-experience/ping-oidc-client-sdk?activeTab=readme), for bootstrapping the [OAuth](https://www.rfc-editor.org/rfc/rfc6749) and [OpenID Connect (OIDC)](https://openid.net/developers/specs/) protocol in your own custom applications, with the intent to automate or simplify steps in the protocol flow and integration of it.
 This allows you, the developer, to do what you do best, focusing on your company's business apps, while Ping Identity handles what we do best, identity security.

 With a developer-first focus and simplicity in design, native Javascript APIs were chosen as much as possible over 3rd-party packages and libraries which incur supply chain risks, and may conflict with your company's security standards.
 Additionally, native Javascript APIs simplify maintenance for Ping Identity and its customers, and reduces the potential attack vectors of this package in your applications.

+This project was built to the OAuth/OIDC specs, and is not Ping proprietary.
+Therefore this SDK will work with any OAuth-compliant authorization server.

 ### Security<a id="security"></a>